andypern/demos/spark-streaming-m7/README.md

 * add some screenshots to this doc
 * simplify the procedure (put more logic into the shell scripts)
+* wrap sharkserver2 startup
 * Add visualization for realtime (e.g.: dispatch to D3/etc prior to insertion into M7)
+* use Kafka instead of netcat..

 ##Overview